-L2.AP.A.03 Evaluate algorithms (e.g., sorting, searching) in terms of their efficiency, correctness, and clarity.
+Domain: Algo rithms & Programming Practice(s): 4.2 By end of Grade 12 Standard: L2.AP.A.03 Evaluate algorithms (e.g., sorting, searching) in terms of their efficiency, correctness, and clarity.
+Algorithms Image: Standard

-Wyoming Cross-Disciplina ery Connections & ISTE Standards Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES F.IF.C.9, F.IF.B.4, F.LE.F.5 CV12.2.1, CV12.3.3 5a - Computational Thinker 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL G F.IF.C.9, F.IF.B.4, F.LE.F.5 CV12.2.1, CV12.3.3 5a - Computational Thinker 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH

-Domain: Algorithms & Programming Practice(s): Level 1: 4.1; Level 2: 4.2

-Standard: Variables L1.AP.V.01 Use lists to simplify solutions, generalizing computational problems instead of repeatedly using simple variables.
+Domain: Algo rithms & Programming Practice(s): Level 1: 4.1; Level 2: 4.2 By end of Grade 12 Standard: Variables L1.AP.V.01 Use lists to simplify solutions, generalizing computational problems instead of repeatedly using simple variables.
 L2.AP.V.01 Compare and contrast simple data structures and their uses (e.g., lists, stacks, queues).
 Clarification Statement: Level 1: Students should be able to identify common features in multiple segments of code and substitute a single segment that uses lists (or arrays) to account for the differences.
 Level 2: Examples could include lists, arrays, stacks, and queues.

-Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES 40 L1 -CV12.5.1 L2 -CV12.2.1, CV12.3.3 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH ¥
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUII L1 -CV12.5.1 L2-CV12.2.1, CV12.3.3 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH

-Standard: Control L1.AP.C.01 Justify the selection of specific control structures when tradeoffs involve implementation, readability, and program performance, and explain the benefits and drawbacks of choices made.
+Domain: Algorithms & Programming Practice(s): 5.2 By end of Grade 12 Standard: Control program performance, and explain the benefits and drawbacks of choices made.
 Clarification Statement: Level 1: Implementation includes the choice of programming language, which affects the time and effort required to create a program.
 Readability refers to how clear the program is to other programmers and can be improved through documentation.
 The discussion of performance is limited to a theoretical understanding of execution time and storage requirements; a quantitative analysis is not expected.
 Control structures at this level may include conditional statements, loops, event handlers, and recursion.
 For example, students might compare the readability and program performance of iterative and recursive implementations of procedures that calculate the Fibonacci sequence.
 Students may also consider the effects of caching to improve performance.